enigma-io/boundless/UIDialog/spec.md

 - any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes) is a valid prop for this element; applied to the `.ui-dialog` node

+- **body** `any renderable content` text, ReactElements, etc. comprising the main area of the dialog, e.g. forms, information, warnings

 - **bodyAttributes** `Object`
     - **bodyAttributes.\***
       any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.ui-dialog-body` node

-- **bodyContent** `any renderable content` text, ReactElements, etc. comprising the main area of the dialog, e.g. forms, information, warnings

 - **className** `[String|Array<String>]`
   additional CSS classes to be added to the rendered element, the core hook is not replaced